 Figure 1 sketches the structure and relationship between the four families of classes.
 The space-related classes define objects on manifolds, such as a point on a manifold, a tangent vector on a manifold, and a linear operator on a manifold.
 It supports the copy-on-write strategy (see Section 2.1), which avoids some unnecessary copy operations.
 The manifold-related classes define operations on manifolds.
 Those classes receive objects, such as points on a manifold and tangent vectors of a manifold, to perform operations, such as retraction, vector transport, and the evaluation of a Riemannian metric.
 The problem-related classes define cost-function evaluation, gradient evaluation and the action of the Hessian.
-The domain of a problem is specified using a pointer to a manifold (an initial iterate) to perform a specified Riemannian optimization algorithm.
+The domain of a problem is specified using a pointer to a manifold.
+The solver-related classes receive a problem-related class and a point on the domain manifold (an initial iterate) to perform a specified Riemannian optimization algorithm.
 The class hierarchies of the four families are described separately in detail below.